Report a bug

 Parameters:size_t newlength

-new .length size_t size
+new .length size_t elemsize

-old .length Returns:new capacity for array - byte[]
+size of the element in the new array Returns:new capacity for array - byte[]

 _d_arrayappendcTX